lnihlen/lnihlen.github.io/_posts/2018-09-25-central-intelligence.md

 enjoy seeing him in comedic roles.
 Lots of funny moments, and some typical action shooty fun stuff too.

-Moana is coming up soon, which is a favorite for both me and Hilary already.
+Moana is coming up next, which is a favorite for both me and Hilary already.